MengyuWu/ADB-HW2/README.txt

 go through the top 4 (or the unique sites within the top 4) results returned from Bing for any given probe.

-Using Classification/getWordsLynx.java, it extracts the set of words in the result docs, and takes a count of each word in the word set.
-The samples set will only accept new URLs, hence duplicate URLs for a category will be ignored.
+Using Classification/getWordsLynx.java, the contentSummary method extracts the set of words in the result docs, and takes a count of each word in the word set, where the count of a word is its document frequency.
+The samples set for any category will only accept new unique URLs, hence duplicate URLs for a category will be ignored.

 Classification/getWordsLynx.java is almost identical to the one included in the assignment instructions, and the functionality is identical to what was